Top US utility group opposes emissions plan for existing gas plants-source

-July 31 (Reuters) - The top U.S. utility lobby group intends to push back on the Biden administration's proposals requiring upgrades to existing natural gas-fired power plants to curb climate-warming emissions, two sources familiar with the matter said on Monday.
+WASHINGTON, Aug 1 (Reuters) - The top U.S. utility lobby group intends to push back against the Biden administration's proposals requiring upgrades to existing natural gas-fired power plants to curb climate-warming emissions, two sources familiar with the matter said.

 Resistance from the Edison Electric Institute (EEI), which represents investor-owned utilities that serve 250 million people, to the proposal could pose a problem for U.S. President Joe Biden's plan to decarbonize the country's power sector by 2035 - a critical pillar of his climate change agenda.